bitcoin-api/bitcoin-api/README.md

 * [API](#api)

 ## About
-Bitcoin-API lets you add bitcoin to your websites and apps.
+The NPM module `bitcoin-api` lets you add bitcoin to your websites and apps.
 Using a [token](#tokens), you can incorporate bitcoin deposit and withdraw functionality into your tech.

 # NodeJS Driver